purduesigbots/pros-docs/v5/okapi/api/control/iterative/motor-controller.rst

       .. highlight:: cpp
       ::

-        MotorController(const AbstractMotor &imotor, IterativeController &icontroller)
+        MotorController(const AbstractMotor &imotor, IterativeVelocityController &icontroller)

 =============== ===================================================================
  Parameters
 =============== ===================================================================
- imotor          The motor to control. icontroller     The ``IterativeController`` to use.
+ imotor          The motor to control. icontroller     The ``IterativeVelocityController`` to use.
 =============== ===================================================================

 Methods